-The members had six theme Elementary School, including, "Dancing Snowflakes all Around Bring Christmas to This Town!" by Sandy Ketterl's sixth graders, "Rockin' Around in Christmas Town" by Carol Dixson's sixth tions in for the director spot from graders, "Believe in the Spirit of Christmas" by Sherri Ruf's fourth graders, "Gleaming Lights, Pretty Sights, Everything is Bright in Oberlin" by Jeri Buchholz's fifth graders "An Old-Fashioned Christmas" by Judy Elwood's fourth graders and "Christmas Delights" by Cindy Sattler's first graders.
+The members had six theme ideas from the students at Oberlin Elementary School, including, "Dancing Snowflakes all Around Bring Christmas to This Town!" by Sandy Ketterl's sixth graders, "Rockin' Around in Christmas Town" by Carol Dixson's sixth graders, "Believe in the Spirit of Christmas" by Sherri Ruf's fourth graders, "Gleaming Lights, Pretty Sights, Everything is Bright in Oberlin" by Jeri Buchholz's fifth graders "An Old-Fashioned Christmas" by Judy Elwood's fourth graders and "Christmas Delights" by Cindy Sattler's first graders.